Condition Analysis

 6

-Temperatures around 8.5°C are adequate for some drying but not warm enough to drive rapid deep evaporation from porous sandstone.
+Temperatures of 14–18°C are adequate for evaporation, though not high enough to drive rapid deep drying of saturated sandstone.

 Recommendations